-For children to thrive and reach their maximum potential in a sport, they need enjoyment, determination, and a positive environment.
-If children feel a negative attitude towards a place, they are less likely to build the confidence that sports need.
+For children to thrive and reach their maximum potential in tennis, they need enjoyment, determination, and a positive learning environment – tennis academies in Singapore provide exactly that.
+If children feel a negative attitude towards a place, they are less likely to build the confidence and excel in tennis.

 A tennis environment should have the following elements to be successful:

 These elements need to be met by figures in your child’s tennis journey.
 These include the professional tennis coaches you engage, the other tennis players at the tennis club in Singapore, and you as the parent.

 First, the supportive network should involve the tennis club in Singapore, the pro tennis coaches that you engage, and the wider community.
 A child needs to feel welcomed and like where they belong.
 If they feel rejected or ostracized in any way, the tennis club in Singapore is no longer a supportive network.
 Rather, they should look forward to meeting their tennis peers and tennis coach in Singapore at their junior tennis squad training session.

 As for positive affirmation, this should be both given and received.
 Your child should learn to compliment others on their tennis game and learn how to receive compliments.
 Affirming someone in sport can be positive for mental and emotional development.
 It is also good for general life social skills.

 Not only should your child be able to receive positive praise, but also constructive criticism.
 The tennis coach is the main deliver of this feedback.
 If the tennis coach is mean and aggressive in telling your child what they did wrong in tennis training, it can shut them down on many emotional levels.
 If there is any negative energy coming from the coach, you need to resolve this immediately.